Things To Do

 a table filled with greek sweets

-Now in its 48th year and the largest Greek festival in Australia, Paniyiri is beloved for its multi-sensory offering including culinary pop-ups and bars showcasing Greek cuisine, a mini Greek village to explore and an epic entertainment line-up including live music, dancing and DJs.
+Whether you’re into food, culture, or having a plate-smashin’ good time, Australia's longest-running Greek festival is beloved for its multi-sensory offering, including culinary pop-ups and bars showcasing Greek cuisine, a mini Greek village to explore and an epic entertainment line-up with plenty of chances to dance the Zorba.

 The Details